jhegemann/OpenCapsule/README.md

 tension using pendant drop tensiometry, which can only give a rough estimate of the elastic capsule properties as they are based on a purely liquid interface model.
-The software allows to determine the following quantities for each digitized image of a deflated capsule shape given another image of its undeformed reference shape: the surface tension characterizing the reference shape,
+The software allows the user to determine the following quantities for each digitized image of a deflated capsule shape given another image of its undeformed reference shape: the surface tension characterizing the reference shape,